GoogleChrome/developer.chrome.com/site/en/blog/storage-buckets/index.md

 ---

 The [Storage Standard](https://storage.spec.whatwg.org/) defines an API for persistent storage and quota estimates, and the platform storage architecture.
+It's available behind the `#enable-experimental-web-platform-features` flag in Chromium 106, and we'd love your feedback.

+## What problem does the storage standard aim to solve?

 Traditionally, as the user runs out of storage space on their device, the data stored with APIs like IndexedDB or `localStorage` gets lost without the user being able to intervene.
 A way to make storage persistent is through invoking the [`persist()`](https://developer.mozilla.org/docs/Web/API/StorageManager/persist) method of the `StorageManager` interface.
 It simultaneously requests the end user for permission and changes the storage to be persistent once granted: